stormwild/ClosedXMLReportDemo/README.md

 [ClosedXML.Report | Documentation for ClosedXML.Report](https://closedxml.io/ClosedXML.Report/)

-## Excel Formula Samples

-For examples of using basic Excel formulas with ClosedXML, see the [Excel Formula Samples documentation](src/ExcelFormulaSamples/README.md).

 ## Steps

-In the Template/Book.xlsx file, we have a sheet named "Books" with the following content:
+In the `Template/Book.xlsx` file, we have a sheet named "Books" with the following content:

 | Id          | Title          |
 |-------------|----------------|